 REI has a handy Intro to Trail Running series that includes an article on shoe selection.
 They suggest first noting the shoe type you’re looking for, which depends on what type of trail you’ll be running, cushioning level, heel drop or level change between heel and toe, and the all-important fit.

 After scouring some of our favorite tester and specialist sources, these were some of the most-awarded contenders.
-As with all things footwear, the most important consideration is how it feels on your individual foot; if none of these appeal, other lines from these brands are worth further exploration, or just head to a nearby store to try them out in-person.
+As with all things footwear, the most important consideration is how it feels on your individual foot; if none of these appeal, other lines from these brands are worth further exploration.

-Salomon’s extensive selection of hiking and trail running shoes excels in nearly every category, with the Speedcross winning particular praise for its traction on the “insanely aggressive outsole” from Outdoor Gear Lab and performance on aggressive climbs from Gear Patrol.
+Salomon’s extensive selection of hiking and trail running shoes excels in nearly every category, with the Speedcross winning particular praise for its traction on the “insanely aggressive outsole” from Outdoor Gear Lab.

 Nike Air Zoom Terra Kiger 5